Aa-Aanegola/Concurrency-in-C/q2/README.md

 	 }
 }
 ```
 While there are still students pending, and our zone has space for them, iterate through the student pool and try to select one.
 If the student is waiting, try and acquire their lock.
 If we can, recheck the status to ensure that it hasn't changed and then carry on.
 If the status has changed the unlock the thread and try and acquire another student.
+If there are no more students, or our zone has met its capacity, break from the while loop.
+Here we greedily try to select students.
+The zone will make passes over the students until it gets one student.
+It does not wait to check if any students have failed their previous vaccination as it assumes that they have already been allocated (at that instant in time) to another zone.
+This also prevents deadlocks from happening, as zones only wait till they get one student or there are no students left to vaccinate.

 ```
 student[i].vacc_zone_num = id;